-Home shopping can be a complex process because it’s a complex decision to make — how do I/we find the right home for our family with all the right features and at the right price?
+Home buying can be a complex process….. because it’s a complex decision to make — how do I find the right home for our family with all the right features and at the right price?

 In previous posts, I’ve already covered how to set a budget and write up a wish list, but now I’m going to cover what comes after you’ve done the homework…and what happens when you have to roll up your sleeves and actually start looking.

 49% of home buyers surveyed recently by Owners.com said that finding the right home is the most difficult part.
 Not financing.
 Not saving up for the purchase.

 Thanks to the internet, homebuyers can now casually sort, click, and filter their way to a dream home.
 Why, then, is it still so frustrating?

 I believe it’s actually the Paradox of Choice, which theorizes that (for buyers) having too many options available makes it harder to decide what we really want.
 While I’m no psychologist (I am now a licensed real estate agent!), I do have a few tips I recommend when #youjustcant with an overwhelming home search.

 While this isn’t an option for every home buyer, especially ones who have to move out of a home that is under contract or those looking to move into a new home at the end of a lease, if you have this flexibility, take advantage of it.